pdaoust/BME280_DEV/README.md

 <a name="version"></a>
 ## __Version__

+- Version 1.0.18 -- Initialise "device" constructor member variables in the same order they are declared
 - Version 1.0.17 -- Added getCurrentTemperature(), getCurrentPressure(), getCurrentTempPres()
 						 				getCurrentAltitude() and getCurrentMeasurements() functions,
 						 				to allow the BMP280 to be read directly without checking the status register